-There should be regular collection of used waste disposal bags from offices and other areas within the school facility.
+There will be regular collection of used waste disposal bags from offices and other areas within the school facility.

-Shower facilities shall not be available for use by staff or pupils due to the increased risk associated with communal shower facilities and areas.
+Shower facilities shall not be available for use by staff or students due to the increased risk associated with communal shower facilities and areas.
 This shall be reviewed in line with government guidance.

-Staff must use and clean their own equipment and utensils (cup, cutlery, plate etc.)
+Staff must use and clean their own equipment and utensils (cup, cutlery, plate etc.).

-Cleaning/Disinfecting rooms where a pupil/staff member with suspected COVID-19 was present
+Cleaning/Disinfecting rooms where a student/staff member with suspected COVID-19 was present

-The room should be cleaned as soon as practicably possible.
+The rooms should be cleaned as soon as practicable possible.

-Once the room is vacated the room should not be reused until the room has been thoroughly cleaned and disinfected and all surfaces are dry.
+Once the room is vacated the room should not be reused until it has been thoroughly cleaned and disinfected and all surfaces are dry.

 Disinfection only works on things that are clean.
-When disinfection is required it is always as well as cleaning.
+Therefore when disinfection is required it is always in addition to cleaning.

-Person assigned to cleaning should avoid touching their face while they are cleaning and should wear household gloves and a plastic apron.
+Person/s assigned to cleaning should avoid touching their face while they are cleaning and household gloves and a plastic apron.